AlexSze/comp2012h-spaceinvader/README.md

 In the process of debugging the project, there is a consistant set size of memory leak when we are testing it.
 The majority of which are found to be a bug in QT's Media Player for the audio aspect of the project, which we have yet to test every versions of.
 In the future, we can setup various QT versions to find out which would have the best memory leak prevention.
 However, since the leak is not in the scope of our code, memory leak at the scale of the size of media we uses is the best we can deliver.

-As pointed out in the following [QT Forum discussion](https://forum.qt.io/topic/84048/memory-leak-on-empty-qt-widgets-application), memory leak at this scale are likely false positive especially when objects are allocated and deallocated frequently without increase in memory leak.
+As pointed out in the following [QT Forum discussion](https://forum.qt.io/topic/84048/memory-leak-on-empty-qt-widgets-application), memory leak at this scale are likely false positives especially when objects are allocated and deallocated frequently without increase in the indicated memory leak.